Archive for the 'Lancashire' Category

 2009: a year of reconnaissance and rediscovery

-Tuesday, January 26th, 2010
+26th January 2010

 Before Christmas 2009, I tried making a start on this round-up but the attempt came to a full stop.
 One cause was a memory block and a certain loss of chronology in the trip report postings.
 Along with this, end of year fatigue and lack of inspiration had their parts to play too.
 The latter came home to roost when I failed to capture the year in a nutshell.
 It's a chicken and egg sort of problem: you have to get writing to crack what it is that lies at the heart of your planned jottings but you also need a theme in mind before you can get writing.
 Perhaps, it is for that reason that a month by month structure falls into place for these pieces each year.